Cristiam-Sosa/TecnicalTest2/README.md

 ## Target

-- Add unit test
+- [ ] Add unit test
-- Fix existing integration test
+- [ ] Fix existing integration test withRequestTasksOfUser2_shouldReturn3Tasks
-- Secure api
+- [ ] Secure api
-- A user only access to their tasks
+- [ ] Swagger must remain public
-- Swagger must remain public
+- [ ] A user only access to their tasks
-- Add integration test
+- [ ] Fix integration test withSecurityDataOfUser1AndRequestTaskOfUser2_shouldReturn401

 > The cleaning of the code and decoupling will be valued.